 When planning for a family road trip, you try to think of everything your kids may possibly need.

 Where and when should we make a pit stop?
 Should I pack food or will we stop at a restaurant to eat?
-Should I pack games, toys, books, and other kid favorites to occupy the children while traveling?
+Should I pack games, toys, books, and other things I need to occupy the kids while traveling?

-What kind of snacks is ideal for road trips?
+What kinds of snacks are ideal for road trips?

 And the list. goes. on.

 As a mom who loves to travel, I have some great family road trip tips to help make preparing for a family road trip easier and more enjoyable.
 Lots of people love to take road trips and you may learn to love it too!

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.

 Road Trip Snacks and Drinks for Kids

 Without a doubt, one of the most important parts of preparing for a family road trip is to pack snacks.
-When we are making a long driving trip, I try to make sure I have a snack for each hour of the trip.
+When we are making a long driving trip with kids, I try to make sure I have a snack for each hour of the trip.
 That doesn’t mean we will use all of them, but I at least have them if necessary.